turbot/steampipe-mod-gitlab-insights/README.md

 No extra configuration is required.

-### FAQ

-Q1: I have multiple GitLab configurations but Steampipe only seems to show results from one of these, how do I show all/more?

-A1: As the tables in this mod are unqualified, they will revert to utilising the first connection for the plugin that is loaded - you can utilise a [connection aggregator](https://steampipe.io/docs/managing/connections#using-aggregators) in combination with providing the [search path](https://steampipe.io/docs/guides/search-path) argument to specify which connection(s) you wish to include.

 ## Contributing

 If you have an idea for additional dashboards or just want to help maintain and extend this mod ([or others](https://github.com/topics/steampipe-mod)) we would love you to join the community and start contributing.